 It is common for those completing an individual doctorate to be employed at a university.
 Often, PhD students work as academic assistants or research associates on part-time fixed-term contracts at the institute of their supervisor, where they are usually deployed in teaching and/or in (usually third party-funded) research projects.

 Numerous support programmes and sponsorship organisations also support up-and-coming researchers outside higher education.
 Non-university research establishments – such as the Fraunhofer-Gesellschaft, Helmholtz Association, Leibniz Association and Max-Planck-Gesellschaft – do not have the right to award doctorates themselves and collaborate with universities for that purpose.
 They offer doctoral students scholarships and/or (usually fixed-term) contracts of employment – or a combination of the two.
 Doctoral students here are normally tied into structured, interdisciplinary training programmes.
-However, support is also possible within the framework of regular positions and even typical for the Fraunhofer-Gesellschaft and the Max-Planck-Gesellschaft.
+However, support is also possible within the framework of regular positions and even typical of the Fraunhofer-Gesellschaft and the Max-Planck-Gesellschaft.

 Many research institutes publish their job vacancies in online job portals and on their websites.

 Doctoral posts in industry usually offer PhD students fixed-term contracts of employment on a part-time basis, industry-related and application-oriented research opportunities and favourable prospects for the period after graduation.
 Research-based companies – for example in the automotive and electronics sectors, as well as in the information and communication industries – are especially interested in recruiting doctoral students.
 Additionally, cooperative partnerships between universities and companies also exist in the field of applied research.
 Here, the PhD student is normally employed at the university and works on a research project in a mixed team of company and university employees.

 PhD students also have the option of meeting their living costs with a part-time job outside education or research.
 It is important here to observe possible restrictions.
 It is certainly advisable to seek the approval of the Aliens’ Authority ("Ausländerbehörde") and/or the Job Centre, because many exceptions apply.
 The same also applies to spouses if they wish to work in Germany.
-Student services ("Studentenwerke") at many universities have an employment exchange and can help students find work.
+Student services ("Studierendenwerke") at many universities have an employment exchange and can help students find work.